salilab/saliweb/doc/modules/frontend.rst

       Absolute URLs to each web page (read-only).

+   .. method:: get_header_page_title()

+      Return the HTML fragment used to display the page title inside a div in the page header.
+By default, this just displays the lab logo and the page title, but can be overridden if desired.

    .. method:: get_lab_navigation_links()

       Return a reference to a list of lab resources and services, used by